-Iron Mountain Inc. (IRM) soared the most since its public offering 16 years ago after approving a plan to convert to a real estate investment trust following pressure from activist investor Elliott Management Corp.
+Iron Mountain Inc. (IRM:US) soared the most since its public offering 16 years ago after approving a plan to convert to a real estate investment trust following pressure from activist investor Elliott Management Corp.

-The stock advanced 14 percent to $32.32 at the close in New York, for the biggest gain since its market debut (IRM) in Feb.
+The stock advanced 14 percent to $32.32 at the close in New York, for the biggest gain since its market debut (IRM:US) in Feb.
 1996.
 The Boston-based company, up 4.9 percent this year, was the top performer in the Standard & Poor’s 500 Index.

 Elliott Management, a New York-based hedge fund, pushed the company to review its strategy and consider conversion to a REIT in March 2011.
 Iron Mountain generates the biggest portion of its income from renting storage space to customers in more than 64 million square feet of real estate around the world, Iron Mountain said in a statement yesterday.